packman1783/training-exercise-A.3.2/README.md

-**Java Collections and Stream API, working with a custom ArrayList and HashSet, using stream api**
+**Java Exception and read or write files, working with a custom Exception and NIO**

 Thanks to this project it was possible to learn:
-- it is better to understand the internally device Java Arraylist and Hashset
+- created their own Exception and used when reading and recording files
-- using Optional, terminal and intermediate Stream API commands
+- used NIO to create file reading and writing methods.